2006 Michigan gubernatorial election: WXYZ-TV debate

 The third televised debate was October 16 at WXYZ-TV in Southfield.
 Unlike the previous debates, this one had an invited studio audience of 30 undecided voters, some of whom asked questions to the participating candidates.
 Like the two previous debates, only two of the five candidates were admitted.
 Granholm and DeVos sparred on various issues including college tuition, Canadian trash, business taxes, President Bush and negative ads, while Creswell supporters picketed outside.

 During the opening statements of the third debate, Gov. Granholm attacked DeVos for using pictures of dead children as a campaign tool against her.
 However, it was later revealed that DeVos was not the person using the pictures, but supporters of him, who were cheering for him outside of the debate studio.

 CMN-TV (of Troy) debate

 On October 18 CMN-TV in Troy broadcast an additional debate.
 This debate was not covered by the agreement between the DeVos and Granholm campaigns.
 It was the only televised debate to which all gubernatorial candidates were invited.
 It also was only the only televised debate in which the majority of gubernatorial candidates participated.
-This debate included Libertarian Gregory Creswell, Green Douglas Campbell, and U.S. Taxpayer Candidate Bhagwan Dashairya (Dashairya identified himself as a Constitution Party (listed on ballot as U.S. Taxpayers Party) candidate).
+This debate included Libertarian Gregory Creswell, Green Douglas Campbell, and U.S. Taxpayer Candidate Bhagwan Dashairya.